 What is the Cloud?

 The cloud is a network of servers external to the organisation using them.
 Instead of hosting onsite servers, companies can now upload their data to these online servers and use them for organisation and storage instead.
-People can even use them for project management; allowing a team to stay connected and working on the same project no matter where in the world they might happen to be.
+People can even use them for project management; allowing a team to stay connected and working on the same project no matter where in the world they might happen to be using software defined cloud interconnect technology.
 They are extremely useful and versatile computing programs.

 Businesses all over the world use these services; especially to ensure that their assets are correctly organised and accounted for.
 This can be anything from data and online documents to accounts and client information.
 It can really be u8sed for anything and it is down to the company to ultimately decide how they want to use it.

 becomes very useful, with Voice over Internet Protocol (VoIP), you can make real-time calls or video meetings for a fraction of the cost of the traditional telephone networks.